JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine_dispatchers.md

 A single coroutine is not bound to the same thread during the whole execution time.
 It may happen that a coroutine starts on thread A, is suspended, and finished on thread B, even if the whole is executed with the same dispatcher context.
-This behavior can result in unexpected consequences for code that relies on thread-specific data and assumes it will execute consistently on the same thread.

 Consider the following code snippet:
 ```kotlin